tasket/wyng-backup/doc/Wyng_User_Reference.md

 #### `--force-retry`

 Wyng normally re-tries completion of an interrupted (in-process) archive transaction only once and running Wyng afterward will result in "Interrupted process already retried" errors.
 Using `--force-retry` suppresses the error and allows the transaction to be attempted again.

+#### `--vouch=<vflag>`

+Allows the user to vouch that a pre-condition outside of Wyng's control has been accounted for, where Wyng would normally refuse and exit with an error.
+This can be used to run Wyng on configurations that haven't been thoroughly tested, so caution is urged.

+Possible _vflags_:

+- 'fs_online_factors' - This must be used with `send` or `monitor` on an unsupported reflink local storage type (i.e. not Btrfs).
+It indicates to Wyng that you've prevented, for example, [XFS online](https://codeberg.org/tasket/wyng-backup/issues/277) _fsck_ from running at the same time Wyng is running to maintain the integrity of delta scans.

+- 'reflink_fs_<_fstype_\>' - Allow `send` and `monitor` from a reflink filesystem type other than Btrfs, with _fstype_ being the Linux identifier for the unsupported local filesystem (example: _'xfs'_).
+The _fs_online_factors_ vflag must also be vouched if this is used.

 ### Configuration files